Deficiency of Vitamin B12 greatly reduces the ability to make adrenalin from the

 confusion, high BP, dilated pupils, hallucinations, increased heart rate,

-headaches, good bumps, over active reflexes
+headaches, good bumps, over active reflexes Side effects of

 Copyright © 2018 B12 Oils.
 All Rights Reserved.

-Vitamin B12 Deficiency and Depression
+Vitamin B12 Deficiency, Receptor Regulation and Depression

 Vitamin B12 and Production of Adrenalin